 Once the plan is set, it’s time for the audit itself.
 This is the evidence-gathering phase, where the auditors get a firsthand look at your QMS in action.
 They’ll use a few different methods to get a complete picture.
 This includes interviewing your team to understand how they perform their roles, reviewing key documentation like procedures and records to see if they match requirements, and observing your processes to confirm they’re being followed correctly.
 This comprehensive approach helps ensure that all aspects of the QMS are evaluated thoroughly.
 The goal isn’t to catch people making mistakes, but to gather objective evidence to verify that the system is working as intended.

-Step 3: Document Findings and Report Results
+Step 3: From Findings to a Final Report

 After the fieldwork is complete, the final step is to document and report the results.
 This isn’t just a pass/fail grade.
 The auditor will create a detailed report that outlines everything they found.
 This includes identifying any nonconformities—which are simply instances where your system doesn’t meet the established requirements.
 The report will also highlight observations and, importantly, opportunities for improvement.
 A clear, well-written audit report is crucial because it translates the findings into actionable information.
 It’s the tool your team will use to make meaningful changes, address any gaps, and strengthen your overall quality management system for the future.